taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka relaxes upon seeing Iri calmly standing watch.
 Asoka sits up, yawns, and streches, then gives Iri a gently accusing look through a face veil that shows the outside temperature to have dropped to 38.2 deg celsius, and Asoka's suit temperature is 23.0.
 Methane, CO2, and NO2 levels are characterised to be 'short-term breathable'.

-Asoka: *"You let me sleep more than a few hours."*
+Asoka: *"Why'd you let me sleep so long?"*

 Iri hands Asoka their canteen.

-Iri: *"Found water!
-[Zapped it with UV](https://en.wikipedia.org/wiki/Ultraviolet_germicidal_irradiation)...just in case..."*
+Iri: *"If Soka sleep, Soka need rest.
+Found water!
+[Zapped it, with UV](https://en.wikipedia.org/wiki/Ultraviolet_germicidal_irradiation)...just in case..."*

 Asoka: *"Thanks..."*